rrgmc/svcinit/README.md

 `svcinit` is an initialization system for Go services.

-It manages starting and stopping tasks (like a web server), initialization order, correct context handling, free of race conditions and goroutine safe.
+It manages starting and stopping tasks (like a web server), initialization order, correct context handling, without race conditions and goroutine-safe.

 It is NOT some kind of dependency injection or application framework like Uber's FX, it could be seen like a more advanced version of [github.com/oklog/run](https://github.com/oklog/run).